sekhri101/personal-goals/ideas/blog-ideas.md

 - Frugality for Django Girls
 - Feminism and Weight Loss
 - 2016 Year in Review
-- Why Hogwarts is a Toxic Work Environment
+- Why Hogwarts is a Toxic Learning Environment
+- Guide for First-time Speakers
+- Guide for First-time Conference-goers

 # Recommendations/Requests
 Your recommendations go here!